Flo-Gene

 Higher on this wall: Rogold / Hat Co.
 Click for image.
 Rogold was run by Emanuel Grien (1892-1981).
 Grien was a native New Yorker, who registered for the World War I draft in 1917 when he was a partner at Medwin & Grien, ladies hat manufacturers located at 647 Broadway.
 In 1920 the U. S. Census had him living with his father-in-law, Adolph Bernbaum, on Vermilyea Ave., Manhattan.
 At the time of the 1942 World War II draft Grien worked for M. J. M. Novelty Co. at 10 Washington Place.
 Rogold Hat Co. was located at 107 W. 38th St. from 1924 to 1928.

-A photograph by Percy Loomis Sperr (1890-1964) in the New York Public Library's Digital Library shows that all of these signs were in place at 107 W. 38th St. by 1929 (zoom in on the middle background of the middle photo on the NYPL page).
+A photograph by Percy Loomis Sperr (1890-1964) in the New York Public Library's Digital Collections shows that all of these signs were in place at 107 W. 38th St. by 1929 (zoom in on the middle background of the middle photo on the NYPL page).

 < previous || next > index map signs by date signs by name see what's new